We invite students provisionally offered a place to study at Aston University for 2024 to apply for an Aston Forward Scholarship worth £5,000.

 - I'm an international student - am I eligible to apply for a scholarship?

-The Alumni Undergraduate Scholarships are open to Home students.
+The Aston Forward Scholarships are open to Home students.
 We also offer a range of scholarships designed exclusively to support our international students.

 - Who can I contact if I have any questions about the scholarship and the application process?